tiny-talent/distributed-txn/README.md

 - TinyScheduler, it is used to manager and schedule TinyKV cluster.
 - TinySQL, the SQL layer of TinyKV engine.

+## Course

+You can find some material of distributed database in [reading list](./tinykv/doc/reading_list.md).

+The [course of VLDBSS 2021](https://learn.pingcap.com/learner/course/750001)(in Chinese) may help you with this lab.

 ## Labs

 There are 2 labs in this course.